 Attendants had managed to prop him up a little bit, so he was not lying flat.
 She reached his bed and smiled and kissed him.

 “Don’t worry, now,” he told her.
-“I’m going to be all right.
+“I’m going to be alright.
 Vitamin injections are all I need and the Allies will have those when they come.”

 Four paratroopers, three Dutch and one Chinese, dropped to locate the prison camps, found us on September 6th.
 They said the hostilities had ceased three weeks before on August 15th.
 They radioed our location to their headquarters across the Indian Ocean in Colombo, Ceylon.